CCE Country Profile

 The Korean Environment Cooperation runs the Climate Change Promotion Portal.
 The Portal provides domestic and foreign policy trends and up-to-date information on climate change to raise public awareness of climate change and encourage people to reduce greenhouse gas emissions.
 The Portal also hosts a digital climate change magazine, which provides easy access to the government’s climate change response projects.
 The magazine also contains information about climate change issues and provides news about severe regional climate change impacts and climate change-related events.

 The Climate Change Adaptation Information Portal is operated by the Korea Environment Institute and the Korea Adaptation Center for Climate Change.
-It is a comprehensive online platform that provides access to information related to climate change and how to adapt to climate change.
-The platform also facilitates access to climate change expert networks by allowing experts communicate about their ongoing projects and recent policies on climate change.
-The network of climate change experts includes the government, research labs, and non-governmental organizations (NGOs).
+It is a comprehensive online platform that provides access to information related to climate change and climate change adaptation.
+The platform also facilitates access to climate change expert networks by allowing experts to communicate about their ongoing projects and recent policies on climate change.
+The network of climate change experts includes the government, research labs, and non-governmental organizations.

 In terms of NGOs, the Climate Change Center was established in 2008 as the first non-profit public interest organization to respond to climate change in Korea.
 The Centre hosts an online ‘Eco-friend Platform’ which manages companies’ environmental data disclosures.